Environment: Strategic Resilience through Scenario Analysis

 C

-The scenario analysis found that we could always focus on one or more of our businesses in each of the four scenarios.
+The scenario analysis found that either of the businesses in our group can respond to the situation even if any of the 4 scenarios of the societies is achieved.
 In other words, the analysis successfully verified the resilience of our business strategies.
 The analysis also helped us understand that we can contribute to building a sustainable society through our businesses.
-We continue our efforts to build the 1.5°C world, represented by our society (A).
+We continue our efforts to build the 1.5˚C world, represented by our society (A).